tidoe/hanzi.js/README.md

 	<body>
 		<p>你好世界！</p>
 		<p><hanzi>⿰亻尔</hanzi><hanzi>⿰女子</hanzi>世<hanzi>⿱田介</hanzi>！</p>
-		<script type="text/javascript" src="hanzi-01-v1.0.js"></script>
-		<script type="text/javascript" src="hanzi-02-v1.0.js"></script>
+		<script type="text/javascript" src="hanzi.js"></script>
 	</body>
 </html>
 ```

-**Note:** You have to download the .js files and place them in the same folder as your HTML document or modify the path in the `src` attributes of the `<script>` tags.
+**Note:** You have to download the directory `scripts` and the file `hanzi.js`, and place them in the same folder as your HTML document or modify the path in the `src` attribute of the `<script>` tag.

-The `<script>` tags must be included right before `</body>`.
+The `<script>` tag must be included right before `</body>`.

+In `hanzi.js` you can specify which versions you want to load in your HTML document.

 ### Version handling

 hanzi.js consists of several scripts and other files.
 A new version does not necessarily come along with a new version of every file.
-The newest versions of every file are directly in the master branch whereas earlier versions can be found in the respective subbranch.
+All versions (including the newest ones) of every .js file can be found in the directory `scripts`.
+The older versions of the HTML files can be found in the directory `earlier_versions`.

 The version number is contained in every file name.
-For example, "hanzi-01-v1.0.1.js" is of version 1.0.1.
+For example, `hanzi-01-v1.0.1.js` is of version 1.0.1.
 The examples given here name version 1.0, but work totally fine with newer versions if not stated otherwise.
 See the changelog to get an overview of all versions.

-The head comment in each file states which scripts and rougly where they are loaded, so the user can manually change the version for every loaded script.

 ### Character description language